feathersui/feathersui-website/docs/as3-starling/cookbook/grouped-list-font-styles.md

 ---
-title: How to change font styles in a GroupedList component
+title: How to change font styles in a GroupedList component (Starling version)
 ---

 A [`GroupedList`](../grouped-list.html) component contains a number of [item renderers](../default-item-renderers.html) and header or footer renderers that display some text.
 Let's look at how to change the font styles in these renderers outside of the theme.